w3f/polkadot-spec/host-spec/parachains/messaging-spec.md

 while message which are only intended to be read by the relay chain are inserted into `upward_messages`.

-The messages are included by collators into the committed candidate receipt (`CommittedCandidateReceipt`), which contains the following fields:
+The messages are included by collators into the committed candidate receipt (), which contains the following fields:

+`CommittedCandidateReceipt`:

 * `descriptor: CandidateDescriptor`: the descriptor of the candidate.
 * `commitments: CandidateCommitments`: the commitments of the candidate receipt.

 The candidate descriptor contains the following fields:

+`CandidateDescriptor`:

 * `para_id: ParaId`: the ID of the para this is a candidate for.
 * `relay_parent: Hash`: the hash of the relay chain block this is executed in